 Where is Chris Powell now?

-After making over 750 career appearances over a 23-year period, Chris Powell finally hung up his boots in 2010 after playing for Leicester City where he was also working as a coach.
+After making over 750 career appearances over a 23-year period, Chris Powell finally hung up his boots in 2010 after playing for Leicester City in a player-coach role.

-Staying on at Leicester in his coaching role, Powell stepped up to caretaker manager for one game before leaving to join former team Charlton Athletic as their new manager in 2011.
+Staying on at the King Power Stadium as a full-time coach, he stepped up to caretaker manager for one game before leaving to join former team Charlton Athletic as their new manager in 2011.

-A first season of transition preceded promotion for Powell and his side back to the Championship as champions of League One in 2012.
+A first season of transition preceded promotion for Powell when he guided his side back to the Championship as champions of League One in 2012.

 Unfortunately after a string of poor results at the start of 2014, Powell was sacked by the club’s new owner in the March of that year after reports suggested that there were differences of opinion in the club’s transfer policy.